What is a pension? State pension

 Who’s eligible for state pension?

-Currently, the number of qualifying years of NICs you need is 30, but this will increase to 35 in 2016.
+The number of qualifying years of NICs you need to get a full state pension increased from 30 to 35 years in April 2016.
 If you don't have enough qualifying years, you can pay voluntary contributions.

 You may not have enough qualifying years because of gaps in your record.
 These can be caused by unemployment, being ill and not working, taking time off work for childcare or living abroad.
 Our guide to Retiring abroad has more details.

 When can I claim state pension?

 The age at which you can claim is currently 65 for men and 63 for women.
 By 2018 the state pension age for all women will be 65 - use our state pension age calculator to see when you qualify for it.

 By 2020 it will be 66 for both genders, and it's due to become 67 by 2028.
 After that, the state pension age is set to be linked to longevity.